-work.

-Students dig deep into the engineering design process, applying math, science, and engineering topics such as combinational and sequential logic and are exposed to circuit design tools used in industry, including logic gates, integrated circuits, and programmable logic devices.
+From smartphones to appliances, digital circuits are all around us.
+This course provides a foundation for students who are interested in electrical engineering, electronics, or circuit design.
+Students study topics such as combinational and sequential logic and are exposed to circuit design tools used in industry, including logic gates, integrated circuits, and programmable logic devices.